Etiquette

 As with any sport, aikido also has agreements with regard to dealing with each other and behavior in the dojo.
 Below you will find some general guidelines.

-• Glossary
+Glossary

 Some words, expressions, courtesies, etc. that are frequently used during training and seminars.

-• Shimizu Sensei
+Shimizu Sensei and Son

-Short biography of Kenji Shimizu.
+Short biography of Kenji Shimizu and interview with his son and dojo chief Kenta Shimizu.